digitalocean-labs/terraform-vault-github-oidc/README.md

 #### oidc_bindings.ttl

-You can also specify a custom `ttl` per role binding if you wish to customize beyond the `default_ttl`.
+You can also specify a custom `ttl` per role binding if you wish to customize beyond the `default_ttl` variable.
 This must be a number of seconds.

 ### default_ttl